-Notes: 1) Economic impacts in the 2019 program year are net economic impacts based on 50 percent of reported net energy savings, and program and participant spending.
+Notes: 1) Economic impacts in the 2021 program year are net economic impacts based on 50 percent of reported energy savings and renewable energy generation, and program and participant spending.
 (These net economic impacts represent those reported in the previous section of this report.)
 Net economic impacts from previous program years have been adjusted for True Up.
 2) Net economic impacts attributed to energy savings in future out-years include adjustments for True Up in the program year and measure EUL or measure die off in out-years.
 3) Economic impacts include both electric and natural gas energy savings, and NEEA electric energy savings.
+This version of the report fixes an error in the calculations to estimate the net annual output impacts in program years 2016 and 2018.
+The reader may notice a difference if they compare these years in this report with the last report that was published in 2019

-Table 7 reports the net economic impacts associated with Energy Trust's energy-efficiency and renewable energy programs in Oregon from 2002 to 2019.
+Table 7 reports the net economic impacts associated with Energy Trust's energy-efficiency and renewable energy programs in Oregon from 2002 to 2021.
 The net economic impacts are based on spending and actual energy savings and energy generation in each program year, as well as the annualized energy savings for energy-efficiency measures in future out-years.

-Table 7: Summary of Total Net Impacts from Energy Trust Program Activities from 2002 to 2019 (in millions of nominal dollars)
+Table 7: Summary of Total Net Impacts from Energy Trust Program Activities from 2002 to 2021 (in millions of nominal dollars)

-Economic Impact Measure Total Net Impacts from 2002 to 2019 Annualized Impacts in Future Years
+Economic Impact Measure Total Net Impacts from 2002 to 2021 Annualized Impacts in Future Years

-Output \$8,330.8 \$842.0
+Output \$10,426.3 \$844.8

-Wages \$2,587.1 \$255.6
+Wages \$3,264.4 \$255.0

-Business Income \$442.4 \$32.4
+Business Income \$548.8 \$34.3

-Jobs (person-years) 66,680 6,640
+Jobs (person-years) 82,200 6,510